lancelot1337/Chat-app/README.md

 # Chat App
-Using sockets.io to broadcasts messages
+Using sockets.io to broadcast messages